Help the Wounded Vets

 Benefits of Adapted Clothing

-This organization does a great service for our soldiers as many of them are hospitalized for very long period of time.
+This organization does a great service for our soldiers as many of them are hospitalized for very long periods of time.
 Instead of wearing a hospital gown that flaps open if you’re moving around, the deserving veterans are able to recover with a little bit of comfort and dignity.

 How Does Sew Much Comfort Survive Financially?

 People make monetary donations, or they purchased gift cards that will fund the needed garments and supplies.
 This organization is certainly making a difference in the lives of many veterans.

 I really love the concept of this organization, and you may not have money to donate.
 Perhaps you have a sewing machine and are able to donate some of your time.
 Sometimes it's the little things that we do for someone that count the most.